-12.3.1.
+- 12.3.1.
 Not more than one robot of each team is allowed to be inside the goal or the goal area at any time.
 If more than one robot of the defending team is inside its goal or goal area for more than 10 s, this will be considered illegal defense.
-If more than one robot of the attacking team is inside the opponent's goal or goal area for more than 10 s, this will be considered illegal attack.
+If more than one robot of the attacking team is inside the opponent's goal or goal area for more than 10 s, this will be considered illegal attack. - 12.3.2.

-12.3.2.
 The referee may delay the call of illegal defense or illegal attack if the robots make serious attempts to leave the goal area or if they are hindered from leaving the goal area by robots of the opponent team.
-The referee allows play to continue when the team against which an illegal defense or illegal attack has been committed will benefit from such an advantage and penalizes the original offence if the anticipated advantages does not ensue at that time.

-12.3.3.
-The player committing an illegal defense or an illegal attack will be removed from the field for 30 seconds removal penalty and has to re-enter the field from the center of the one of the two touch lines which the referee decides.
+The referee allows play to continue when the team against which an illegal defense or illegal attack has been committed will benefit from such an advantage and penalizes the original offence if the anticipated advantages does not ensue at that time. - 12.3.3.
+The player committing an illegal defense or an illegal attack will be removed from the field for 30 seconds removal penalty. and has to re-enter the field from the center of the one of the two touch lines which the referee decides.
 It has to face the center of the field when entering.
+It is allowed to return to the playing field according to 5.9.